hyperledger-archives/sawtooth-next-directory/CONTRIBUTING.md

 Please ensure that lint passes by running `./bin/run_lint`.
 The command should produce no output if there are no lint errors.
 The linter requires all Python dependencies be installed locally (if not it'll throw import-errors).
-Install dependencies locally by running `pip3 install -r requirements.dev.txt` from the root project directory.
+Install dependencies locally by running `pip3 install -r requirements.txt` from the root project directory.

 Pull Request Guidelines